Rohinikiet/IoT-Log-Parser-Software-Assessment/README.md

 To set up and run the IoT log parser project, follow these instructions:

 ### Prerequisites:
-- Python 3.8 or higher
+- Python
-- Django 3.x or higher
+- Django
 - Matplotlib
-- Other Python dependencies listed below
+- Pandas
+- Base64

 ### 1. Create and Activate a Virtual Environment
 It's recommended to use a virtual environment to manage dependencies: